-Sam Arora focuses his practice on construction and infrastructure projects, commercial litigation, government contracting, consumer finance, and financial institution regulations.
-He is a highly accomplished lawyer with extensive experience preparing contract documents for financial institutions, contract documents for large scale construction projects, handling commercial and construction disputes, insurance defense and coverage disputes, and overseeing litigation in both state and federal courts.
+Sam Arora focuses his practice on financial institution regulations, consumer lending, construction and infrastructure projects, commercial litigation, government contracting, and consumer finance.
+He is a highly accomplished lawyer with extensive experience preparing contract documents for financial institutions, lenders, contract documents for large scale construction projects, handling commercial and construction disputes, insurance defense and coverage disputes, and overseeing litigation in both state and federal courts.

 Sam also does extensive work in regulatory compliance on the local, state, and federal level for his consumer financial institution clients.

 Sam has represented sureties, financial service and lending institutions, governmental entities, contractors, homebuilders, corporations, and individuals in various corporate disputes.

 Prior to joining the firm, Sam was of counsel in the Houston, Texas office of a well-established law firm in its litigation, construction, and surety practice sections.
 Previously, he concentrated his work in mergers and acquisitions and corporate and partnership taxation.